-On 25-26 March, PSI General Secretary Rosa Pavanelli, represented the global trade union movement at the Second Health Working Group Meeting of the G20.
-In a speech on the second day, she outlined the effects of underfunding and privatisation of heath systems during the Covid-19 pandemic and revealed the measures needed to contribute to a more sustainable and just world.
+On 25-26 March, PSI General Secretary Rosa Pavanelli represented the global trade union movement at the Second Health Working Group Meeting of the G20.
+In a speech on the second day, she outlined the effects of underfunding and privatisation of health systems during the Covid-19 pandemic and revealed the measures needed to contribute to a more sustainable and just world.

 - Read this in: